InHiding/simple-crawler/README.md

     $ gem install simple_crawler

+If you use [rbenv](https://github.com/rbenv/rbenv) you may need to run `rbenv rehash` after gem installation.

 ## Usage

 Simple call the crawler from command line passing the domain you want to explore